 If you do not want to lose control of your money, we have more on Medicaid planning options on this webpage.
 The basic answer is that you can:

 - Purchase long-term care insurance or life insurance/annuity policies with long-term care benefits inside them.
-These options are generally more helpful than giving all of your money away, but you have to have assets to protect.
+These options are generally more helpful than giving all of your money away as the law may change in the future.

 More Information on Asset Protection Trusts